AmeryGration/pymimic/docs/source/tutorials/linear_prediction.rst

    >>> t = mim.design(bounds, "regular", 50)

-Now compute the predictions and their mean-squared errors by creating an instance of the class :class:`Blp` and then then calling its method :meth:`xtest`.
+And compute the predictions and their mean-squared errors by calling the method :meth:`xtest`.

 .. sourcecode:: python

-   >>> blp = mim.Blp(ttrain, xtrain, 10.**2., kernel)
    >>> x, mse = blp.xtest(t)
    >>> x
    [239.14432682 221.71949142 202.8843214  ...
 105.88388496  93.78647069